 A blog post about Pit Bull Advocacy: spot on!

 StubbyDog has lots of great information!

 Lots of great breed information here

-My dog Luna is my first deaf dog and I have learned so much from her!
-They are not much harder to train than a hearing dog, and in all honesty, I find her lack of hearing to be more of a benefit than a detractor.
+My dog Luna was my first deaf dog and I have learned so much from her!
+They are not much harder to train than a hearing dog, and in all honesty, I find their lack of hearing to be more of a benefit than a detractor.